 2. No Business Plan

-Examples of Key Business Plan Sections
+Examples of Key Business Plan Sections:

-Your specific business model.
+- Business Model.
+A critical section in your business plan is your specific business model.
 What is your business?
 How do you plan on making money from it?
 Are you a SaaS product with a subscription plan?
 Are you a gym that offers varying membership options?
 Figuring out your business model early on helps you figure out how and when you’ll become profitable.

 Start Your Business Debt-Free